THE DOVER WAR MEMORIAL PROJECT

 ET Daniels, courtesy Dover ExpressDaniels, E. T.

-for a family tree see faded genes by Dave Dixon
+For a family tree see faded genes by Dave Dixon

 Darwall, G. C.